dhmmjoph/fll-timer/README.md

+# ARCHIVED!
+This repository has been archived and replaced by the fll-timer.com [website](http://fll-timer.com) and [repository](https://github.com/dhmmjoph/fll-timer.com).
+The code in this repository (especially the timers for non-FLL competitions) mostly works, but there are some interesting bugs in the automatic reset code.
+Those bugs have been fixed in the new repo.

 # Robotics Timers
 Simple, customizable match timers for various educational robotics competitions.
 Where possible, timers are designed to be equally suitable for practice and match play.